hoangsvit/eplus.dev/clzv20wfn00000ajvaoq12zqj.md

     └── variables.tf
 ```

 2. Fill out the `variables.tf` files in the root directory and within the modules.
 Add three variables to each file: `region`, `zone`, and `project_id`.
 For their default values, use `us-east4`, `us-east4-b`, and your Google Cloud Project ID.

 **Note:** You should use these variables anywhere applicable in your resource configurations.

 3. Add the Terraform block and the [Google Provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs) to the `main.tf` file.
 Verify the **zone** argument is added along with the **project** and **region** arguments in the Google Provider block.

 4. Initialize Terraform.

 ## **Task 2.
 Import infrastructure**

-1. In the Google Cloud Console, on the **Navigation menu**, click **Compute Engine &gt; VM Instances**.
+1. In the Google Cloud Console, on the **Navigation menu**, click **Compute Engine > VM Instances**.
 Two instances named **tf-instance-1** and **tf-instance-2** have already been created for you.

 **Note:** by clicking on one of the instances, you can find its **Instance ID**, **boot disk image**, and **machine type**.
 These are all necessary for writing the configurations correctly and importing them into Terraform.

 2. [Import](https://www.terraform.io/docs/cli/commands/import.html#example-import-into-module) the existing instances into the **instances** module.
 To do this, you will need to follow these steps:

 *   First, add the module reference into the `main.tf` file then re-initialize Terraform.

 *   Next, write the [resource configurations](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance) in the `instances.tf` file to match the pre-existing instances.

     *   Name your instances `tf-instance-1` and `tf-instance-2`.

     *   For the purposes of this lab, the resource configuration should be as minimal as possible.
 To accomplish this, you will only need to include the following additional arguments in your configuration: `machine_type`, `boot_disk`, `network_interface`, `metadata_startup_script`, and `allow_stopping_for_update`.
 For the last two arguments, use the following configuration as this will ensure you won't need to recreate it:

     ```apache